-Lichty Hall is a co-ed, first-year and sophmore residential hall.
-It was built in 1962 as part of the Fraternity Dormitory Complex, housing members of the Knickerbocker Fraternity.
-It was renamed in 1975 in honor of Elizabeth Lichty, a former dean of women students and professor of French from 1939–1947.
+Lichty Hall is a co-ed residence hall that is part of the living learning community for the Day1: Watershed Program.
+Lichty Hall was built in 1962 as part of the Fraternity Dormitory Complex, housing members of the Knickerbocker Fraternity.
+In was renamed in 1975 in honor of Elizabeth Lichty, a former dean of women students and professor of French from 1939–1947.

-In addition to these rooms, Lichty Hall also offers a computer lab, laundry room and lounges.
+Other rooms in Lichty include a computer lab, laundry room and lounges.